harrymckillen/cv.harrymckillen.com/src/content/experience/ei-team-lead.md

 Front-end developers.
 Look after technical improvement initiatives and am involved at the early inception stages of projects offering technical guidance, solution designing, proof-of-concepts.
-As well as handling the resourcing requirements for all UI related activities for Aer Lingus.
+As well as handling the resourcing requirements for all UI related activities for _Aer Lingus_.
 Look after the day-to-day management tasks for the team, as well as the performance management for direct onshore reportees.
 Maintain relationships with our onshore development teams, as well as all of our